-If you currently pay monthly for the Business plan and sell at least $135 of products or services each month, then it is time to upgrade to an Online Store plan.
+If you currently pay monthly for the Business plan and sell at least $135 of products or services each month, then it is time to upgrade to a Commerce plan.
 3% of $135 is $4.05. $26 (monthly hosting) + $4 (transaction fee) = $30, which is the same amount as the Basic Store monthly plan.

 Note, if you choose to pay for the Business plan monthly, then your cost for the year is $312, which is the same amount as the annual Basic Store plan.

 $312 billed annually // $30 billed month-to-month ($360/year) — See the Business Plan above to learn when it makes financial sense to switch to this plan.

 Advanced Commerce Plan

 $480 billed annually // $46 billed month-to-month ($552/year) — This upgrade gives you the ability to sell subscriptions, use gift cards, and offer more flexible discounts.
 It also introduces abandoned cart recovery and advanced shipping options.